HL7/cqf-measures/input/pages/quality-improvement-ecosystem.md

 In step 5, to close the loop and enable continuous improvement, the results of such measurement analytics must be reported for aggregate review.
-Step 6, "Reporting" serves the purpose of evaluating clinical performance and outcomes, whether it be internally for health care organizations, or for third parties such as public health or for payers.
+Step 6, "Reporting" serves the purpose of evaluating clinical performance and outcomes, whether it be internally for healthcare organizations, or for third parties such as public health or for payers.
 Ultimately, this information may then serve as part of the evidence base shown in step 1.

 <details open>